-2018 Mercedes-Benz continues to push the envelope for convenience. safety, and autonomous driving aids, while improving its dignified power and order.
+The 2018 Mercedes-Benz keeps on pushing for comfort. safety, and autonomous driving aids, while enhancing its easy power and noble street conduct.

 The 2018 Mercedes-Benz S-Class is the flagship full-size brand and car against which other luxury vehicles are measured.
 This generation made its debut for the 2014 model year and for 2018 gets an update that includes 6,500 new parts, not including three new engines.
 It is returned as a sedan for the moment, with V-6, V-8 and V-12 power.
 The coupé and cabriolet (convertible) body styles will have to wait momentarily, as will the plug-in hybrid.